by Debra Johnson, Published January 29, 2013

 The same report said the mean income for alumni of foster care is $13,989, compared to a mean income of $32,312 for the general population, and only 48% are employed, compared to 80% of the general population.
-To read more statistics, go to the Midwest Study.
+To read more statistics, visit the Midwest Study homepage.

 In a different study conducted by Michigan Youth Opportunities Initiative (MYOI) in 2007, it states the rates of post-traumatic stress syndrome among alumni of foster care are higher than among war veterans.
 It also reported that youth who left foster care are twice as likely to be unable to pay rent, and four times as likely to be evicted."
 MYOI is a partnership between the Michigan Department of Human Services, the Jim Casey Youth Opportunities Initiative, the Oakland Livingston Human Services Agency, and many other local community partners.

 While in the program, students will work one-on-one with an independent living skills coach who will develop a plan to help each student achieve success, graduate from Eastern, and secure independence.

 "We will help students learn how to set realistic goals for themselves and to create a roadmap towards degree completion as they move into a career," said Joi Rencher, independent living skills coach and coordinator for the MAGIC program at Eastern.

 There are ten other schools with foster care alumni programs for students in the state of Michigan.
 The MAGIC program is free to foster care alumni who are 21 years old or younger.
 To apply or learn more, visit the EMU MAGIC program homepage or email at email@example.com or call 734-487-0899.